-- the treatment must be performed by an occupational therapist; - the occupational therapist or the specialised occupational therapist, such as an occupational therapist for hand issues or a paediatric occupational therapist, must be included in the Quality Register for Paramedics (quality registered status); - the objective of the occupational therapy is to promote and restore the insured person's ability to care for themselves and to do things independently; - all primary occupational therapy treatments count towards the specified maximum number of treatment hours.
-This also applies to sessions by telephone (or video phone) and to outpatient treatments that were provided in a hospital or institution; - the treatment for Parkinson's disease and Parkinsonisms only qualifies for reimbursement if your occupational therapist is affiliated with ParkinsonNet; - is a splint to be made for you and are you to be measured for that purpose?
+- the treatment must be performed by an occupational therapist; - the occupational therapist or the specialised occupational therapist, such as a hand occupational therapist or a paediatric occupational therapist, must be included in the Quality Register for Paramedics (quality registered status); This registration is recorded in the Vektis AGB register;

+- the objective of the occupational therapy is to promote and restore the insured person's ability to care for themselves and to do things independently; - all primary occupational therapy treatments count towards the specified maximum number of treatment hours.
+This also applies to sessions over the telephone (or video phone) and to outpatient treatment sessions that were provided in a hospital or institution; - the treatment for Parkinson's disease and Parkinsonism sypmtoms only qualifies for reimbursement if your occupational therapist is affiliated with ParkinsonNet.
+This registration is recorded in the Vektis AGB register; - is a splint to be made for you and are you to be measured for that splint?
 If so, your occupational therapist must have a Dutch Hand Therapist Certificate (CHT-NL) issued by the de Netherlands Association for Hand Therapy (NVHT) and must be registered as hand occupational therapist in the Quality Register for Paramedics (quality-registered status).
+This registration as a hand occupational therapist is recorded in the Vektis AGB registry.

 The occupational therapist (also known as hand therapist) is not permitted to charge you separately for the costs of measuring you for and making a hand/wrist splint.
 These costs are reimbursed via specific treatments that include the costs for work associated with splints.
-Are you using the services of a care contractor with whom we have not concluded a contract?
+Are you using the services of a care provider with whom we have not concluded a contract?
 Please see Article 1.5 of these policy conditions.

-- Are you being treated by a geriatric care specialist, a doctor for the mentally disabled and/or a behavioural scientist acting as a coordinating care provider in connection with medical care for specific groups of patients, and has that professional included any individual paramedical treatment in your treatment plan?
+- Are you being treated by a geriatric care specialist, a physician for the intellectually disabled and/or a behavioural scientist acting as a coordinating care provider in connection with medical care for specific groups of patients, and has that professional included any individual paramedical treatment in your treatment plan?
 In that case, you will need a written referral from your coordinating care provider before you can start the treatment. - In other situations you will have direct access to the occupational therapist.

-Are you using the services of a care contractor with whom we have not concluded a contract?
+Are you using the services of a care provider with whom we have not concluded a contract?
 Please see Article 1.5 of these policy conditions.